shortymc/Fichiers/README.md

 - Delete directories recursively
 - Upload several files
 - Different colors for the interface (the CSS stylesheet is generated dynamically)
+- The urban hits hip-hop instrumentals music album of shortymc "Experimental Session"

 ## Install instructions
 - Download zip/tarball and extract.
+- Upload to your webserver
+- CHMOD 777 recursively the folders and files where you need to upload some files
 - Open up `fviewer.php` in your favorite text editor.
 - Change the `$pass` variable.
 - Add the files/directories you want to hide to the `$hiddenDirs` array.